laszlocph/website/index.md

 And I'm ready to help your project.

 <script async id="_ck_219414" src="https://forms.convertkit.com/219414?v=6"></script>

+Or read some of my articles:

+* <a href="http://laszlo.cloud/Docker-cluster-management-on-AWS" style="color: red; align: center;">Docker cluster management on AWS</a>
+* <a href="http://laszlo.cloud/Attack-your-cloud-bill" style="color: red; align: center;">Attack your cloud bill: a hybrid cloud strategy with Rancher, AWS and Google</a>
+* <a href="http://laszlo.cloud/Rancher-Kubernetes-persistence-with-GlusterFS" style="color: red; align: center;">Rancher Kubernetes persistence with GlusterFS</a>
+* <a href="http://laszlo.cloud/Rancher-Kubernetes-routing" style="color: red; align: center;">Rancher Kubernetes routing</a>
+* <a href="http://laszlo.cloud/Simple-Jenkins-and-Docker-workflow" style="color: red; align: center;">A simple Jenkins 2.0 and Docker workflow</a>
+* <a href="http://laszlo.cloud/Mastering-test-environments-with-Docker" style="color: red; align: center;">Mastering test environments with Docker</a>

+---

+Need answers for your own situation?
+Book a short call with me and get clarity instantly.

+---

 ## Good to meet you

 I'm a former early employee and Director of Engineering of Falcon.io.
 I started as an individual contributor being responsible for everything backend, later I became Director of Engineering and scaled engineering to 7 teams of 7.